 Tradestation

-- Software and data is free for most clients’ accounts.
+- Software and data are free for most clients’ accounts.

 - You can trade Forex, Futures, Equities and Options with Tradestation.
 With the most common pricing structure for options trades cost $0.60 per contract for TS Select and $0.50 per contract for TS Go – see TradeStation pricing info here.